Winter is coming!

 Ventilating Your Hive

-The biggest killer of bees during America's winters is not the cold, it's the moisture.
+It's not just the cold that can kill you honey bees, the moisture can too.
 Moisture has a tendency to gather under your inner cover and turn into freezing cold water.
 Once it has gathered, it drips down on to the cluster below.
 Much like humans can suffer hypothermia from getting wet in the cold, the bees can't handle being wet in the winter's cold and unforgiving environment either.

 Moisture can also lead to a cold, humid and clammy breeding zone for airborne diseases like Nosema.
 Without fresh air circulating during winter, these diseases thrive in the moisture and have been known to lead to winter deaths.